riverdale-soc/sender/README.md

 ### Connection
-For different chip and host used, the connections may be different.
-Here show a example diagram of hardware connection, you can freely change the GPIO settings by editing defines in the top of `main/app_main.c` in the master/slave source code. and change the hardware relatively.
+You can freely change the GPIO settings by editing defines in the top of `main/app_main.c` in the master/slave source code. and change the hardware relatively.

 The default GPIOs used are the following: